 THE KID (CONT’D)

 It’s your generation’s fault that we’ve ended up here.
 Trapped like rats.
-Subdued by your ego and your endless dissatisfaction.
+Subdued by your ego and your endless dissatisfaction and greed.
+Pushing your crap down the line til the line ran out.

 Ourman is unmoved.